the-data-guy/Computer_Vision/README.md

 **Why to convert to TFRecord format?**:
 - to reduce time spent on reading data while model is being trained
-- ability to embed image metadata e.g. label (or bounding box coordinates in object detection)
+- ability to embed image metadata e.g. label (or bounding box coordinates in case of object detection)

 **Why to do pre-processing (JPEG decoding, scaling etc.) BEFORE converting to TFRecord?**: to avoid redoing these steps while iterating on training data.